 Self-forgiveness is 100% necessary if you find that you do often blame yourself for a past situation that may have been out of your control.
 Combined with self-compassion, you need to mentally and verbally comfort yourself by saying:

-“It’s okay to feel afraid.
-What happened to you back then was traumatic and you are allowed to feel this way.
-But it is not your fault, and you have to stop blaming yourself.”
+- “It’s okay to feel afraid.
+What happened to me back then was traumatic and I am allowed to feel this way.
+But it is not my fault, and I have to stop blaming myself.”

-“It’s okay to feel afraid.
-It’s okay to feel scarred from this experience.
+- “It’s okay to feel afraid and feel scarred from this experience.
 But remember that it was not your fault.”

 Forgiveness In Your Heart

-This is when you can forgive the situation in your heart, accepting that it is all in the past, and that you can no longer change what happened.
+This is when you can forgive the situation in your heart, accepting that it is all in the past.

 Forgiveness Of The Situation